 The gestalt principles of perception – how do they work?
 How do they explain the fact that we sometimes perceive strange things, and how we can appreciate works of art?
 In this episode I take a close look at why people see a lot of strange things around them – including me.
 We’ll see images on lemon slices, on Mars, and on building tops.
-Why do we perceive these things?
+You might be surprised to learn that these principles are used by website designers, people who work in user experience and the design of user interfaces.

 Resources on Gestalt Principles